NASA-SW-VnV/ikos/README.md

 $ make install
 ```

-### Running the tests

-To run the tests, we will need the full installation of IKOS.
-In addition, we will also need to build and install the verifier passes:
+Then, add IKOS in your PATH (consider adding this in your .bashrc):

 ```
-$ make verifier-passes
-$ make install
+$ PATH="/path/to/ikos-install-directory/bin:$PATH"
 ```

-Now, you can run the tests:
+### Tests

+To build and run the tests, simply type:

 ```
-$ PATH=/path/to/ikos-install-directory/bin:$PATH
-$ make test
+$ make check
 ```

 How to run IKOS